cyberlytics/FoodFresh/README.md

 # 1. Introduction

-ChainFresh is a decentralized supply chain consortium that supports interoperability and controlled transparency in a heterogeneous, blockchain-enabled supply chain network.
+FoodFresh is a decentralized supply chain consortium that supports interoperability and controlled transparency in a heterogeneous, blockchain-enabled supply chain network.
 It enables divergent types of consensus systems to interoperate in a decentralized federation, allowing public and private blockchains to have controllable access to each other.